Dentistry Career Options

 A Career as a Dental Specialist

 The majority of the 164,000 practicing dentists today are general practitioners.
-The remainder (about 20 percent) are dental specialists who limit their practices to one of the nine recognized dental specialties.
-The nine dental specialties recognized by the National Commission on Recognition of Dental Specialties and Certifying Boards are: Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics and Dentofacial Orthopedics, Pediatric Dentistry, Periodontics and Prosthodontics.
+The remainder (about 20 percent) are dental specialists who limit their practices to one of the ten recognized dental specialties.
+The ten dental specialties recognized by the National Commission on Recognition of Dental Specialties and Certifying Boards are: Dental Anesthesiology, Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics and Dentofacial Orthopedics, Pediatric Dentistry, Periodontics and Prosthodontics.
 Definitions of the National Commission's dental specialties are also available.
 In addition to four years of dental school, two or more additional years of dental specialty education are required.